jrmelton50/DOM-99-lines-of-code/README.md

-This assignment covered nested loops and how to use an if statement to display grammatically correct output.
+This assignment is a continuation from a previous assignment.
+In this assignment, we learned how to add elements to the html using DOM instead of displaying to the console.
+We also learned how to nest elements using DOM.